Daxturus/Dumbgeon/README.md

 I simply wanted to get this out there, on the internet, so I could say I was the first guy to make this.
 I had an inexplicable paranoia that my code would be stolen before I could unlicense it.
 Now that that is out of the way, you are free to do anything with this.
 Use it.
 Stream it.
 Modify it.
 Share it with friends.
 Sell it to a triple-A game studio and have them make Dumb Doodle Dungeon VII.
-Claim it as your own except it sort of is but I still made the first version of it and you know it.
+The world is your oyster.

 ><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><